-Although many real estate professionals will tell you that you should keep the ad location set to as wide an audience as possible, targeting niche markets that your buyers are concentrated in works wonders.
-By narrowing this field a bit, you can reach out to a bulk of your audience who might actually be interested in your property.
-When you set a wider location range, you run the risk of showing your ad to audiences that have a very slim chance of being converted into your customer.
-So, it's beneficial to get much more focused on your target location is beneficial.
+Although many real estate professionals will tell you that you should keep the ad location set to as broad an audience as possible, targeting niche markets your buyers are concentrated in works wonders.
+By narrowing this field, a bit, you can reach out to the bulk of your audience who might be interested in your property.
+When you set a more comprehensive location range, you risk showing your ad to audiences with a slim chance of being converted into your customer.
+So, getting much more focused on your target location is beneficial.

-Age & Sex
+Age & Sex:

-When it comes to this field, it’s probably not a good idea to filter your audience by their education.
-Generally, the real estate market is wide open when it comes to educational targeting.
+Regarding this field, it is better to filter your audience by their education.
+Generally, the real estate market is wide open regarding educational targeting.
 An exception might be rental homes reserved by a university for a specific section of people like professors.
-Although cases like these are not very frequent, you might have other reasons to specify an education level.
+Although cases like these are rare, you might have other reasons to specify an education level.

-Relationship & Languages
+Relationship & Languages:

-Other Features such as Lookalike Audiences
+Other Features, such as Lookalike Audiences:

-Facebook Ads Campaign and Pricing
+Facebook Ads Campaign and Pricing:

 This is where a real estate CRM comes into play.
-A real estate CRM systems take care of such issues without putting in any major efforts and in a short period.
-Having an organized sales process can not only help in filling gaps but also help in focusing on building a solid customer base.
+Real estate CRM systems take care of such issues without significant effort and in a short period.
+Having an organized sales process can not only help to fill gaps but also help to focus on building a solid customer base.

 Sell.
 Do is a real estate CRM tool.
 Sell.
 Do is the only sales and marketing platform you need for seamlessly integrating your sales and marketing division.
-The platform has been built especially for the real estate industry and helps you dive deeper into advanced APIs like cost per quality lead, cost per site visits and cost per closures to get a better insight into your marketing & sales.
-With Sell.Do, you can maximize ROMI by optimizing marketing campaign as per your sales performance.
+The platform has been built especially for the real estate industry.
+It helps you dive deeper into advanced APIs like cost per quality lead, cost per site visit, and cost per closure to understand your marketing & sales better.